kallhoffa/argbase/CONTRIBUTING.md

 - **Describe the current behavior and explain the behavior you expected**
 - **Explain why this enhancement would be useful**

-### Adding Arguments and Evidence 📚

-When contributing to the argument database:

-1. Ensure the argument doesn't already exist
-2. Follow the argument structure template
-3. Provide credible sources
-4. Use clear, neutral language
-5. Follow the citation format
-6. Include counter-arguments where applicable

 ### Your First Code Contribution 🎯

 Unsure where to begin?
 Start with issues labeled: